How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 You can find pre-made legs at your local hardware store.
 Or, if you’re feeling extra crafty, you can even fashion your own legs out of metal rods or pipes.

 Once you have them, it’s time to get them attached.
 Flip that drum over and position the legs evenly around the bottom.
-Ensure they’re spread into an X shape to provide stable support.

 To fasten, use a welder, screws, bolts, or whatever you’ve got on hand to attach the legs to the bottom of the drum securely.
 You don’t want any wobbly business when you’re cookin’ up a storm!